johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 }
 ```

-If we were to try to return a non-Codable type, such as a `Greeting` struct we just created, we'll get a compiler error informing us that the Greeting type must be made to conform to `Codable` as well:
+If we were to try to return a non-`Codable` type, such as a `Greeting` struct we just created, we would get a compiler error informing us that the `Greeting` type must be made to conform to `Codable` as well:

 ```swift
 struct Greeting { ... }